timothyseo/langchain_practice/README.md

-Note for practicing RAG using langchain
+Notes for practicing RAG using langchain